IoTForDevices/FY20-TTT/AZ-220/LABS/LAB07-Device-Message-Routing.md

     vibrationInput
   ```
 - Test the logging route by looking at json data that was send by the Stream Analytics job.
 This data contains only telemetry messages, no logging messages.

+> NOTE: Once you are done with this lab, make sure to stop the application and the Stream Analytics Job to limit the Azure Consumption on your subscription.

 This concludes LAB07.
 If you want to have more detailed instructions for the lab (when you are installing on Windows), complete step-by-step instructions are [available here](https://github.com/MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/blob/master/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md).